dequelabs/axe-firefox-devtools/README.md

 # axe-firefox-devtools
-Integration of axe-core into the Firefox developer tools
+Integration of axe-core into the Firefox Developer Tools